• Skip to primary navigation

 The tour ends in Parque Cinco de Mayo.
 You’ll notice more families out and about now that the sun is down and the pavement has cooled off.
 After the show, we took the opportunity to sit on a bench in Parque Itzamna and munch on some churros.

-Stop by the market for breakfast
+Stop by the Market for Breakfast

-A visit to any Mexican pueblo isn’t complete without a stop at the mercado.
+A visit to any Mexican pueblo isn’t complete without a stop at the Mercado.
 You can find cheap eats here on your way out.
 If you don’t mind eating tacos early, this is your opportunity to enjoy some authentic cochinita pibil (slow-roasted citrus marinated pork) or tacos de venado (venison) among the hustle and bustle of a real Mexican market.

 And with that, we were on our way out of Izamal and headed back to Valladolid.